-- (3) "Interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act.
+- (1) The address of each of our directors is c/o HMS Income Fund, Inc., 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
+The age given for each of our directors is as of April 26, 2013. - (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified. - (3) "Interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act.
 Mr. Hazen is an "interested person" because of his affiliation with our Adviser, Hines Securities, Inc., our dealer manager (the "Dealer Manager") and Hines. - (4) Main Street Capital Corporation, a New York Stock Exchange-listed business development company ("Main Street") currently serves as our investment sub-adviser pursuant to the investment sub-advisory agreement among our Adviser, Main Street, Main Street Capital Partners, LLC, a wholly-owned subsidiary of Main Street ("Main Street Partners") and us (the "Sub-Advisory Agreement").
 It is ultimately intended that Main Street Partners will provide sub-advisory services under the Sub-Advisory Agreement, and Main Street has submitted a request for a no-action letter to the staff of the Securities and Exchange Commission's Division of Investment Management in connection therewith.
 The term "Sub-Adviser," as used herein, will refer to Main Street until such time that, if at all, the staff grants the abovementioned requested no-action letter relief or similar relief; after which time, it will refer to Main Street Partners.
 We refer to our Adviser and Sub-Adviser, collectively, as our "Advisers."
 Pursuant to the terms of the Sub-Advisory Agreement, and for so long as the Sub-Adviser acts as our Sub-Adviser, whether pursuant to the Sub-Advisory Agreement or otherwise, the Sub-Adviser may select a nominee who shall be nominated to serve as a member of our board of directors.
-The Sub-Adviser has selected Mr. Hartman to serve as such nominee, effective July 1, 2013.
-Mr. Hartman is considered an "interested person" because of his affiliation with Main Street.
+The Sub-Adviser has waived such requirement as of the date hereof.
+Any nominee selected by our Sub-Adviser would be considered an "interested person" because of his or her affiliation with Main Street.